nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 1. Ensure that you have Java 11 or above installed.
 2. Download the latest `.jar` file from [here](https://github.com/AY2223S2-CS2113-F10-1/tp/releases).
 3. Copy the JAR file to the folder you wish to use as the Inka home folder -- your data will be saved here!
-4. Open the JAR file, either by clicking or running `java -jar <FILENAME>.jar`.
+4. Open the JAR file, either by clicking or running `java -jar Inka.jar`.
 A command line interface should appear:

 ![Inka interface](img/quick-start.png)